Oct. 3, 2012

 Playing for Peace Catholic Lacrosse Showcase

-NOTRE DAME, Ind. - The Notre Dame men's lacrosse team's flurry of fall activity will continue this weekend in Chicago, Ill.
+NOTRE DAME, Ind. - The University of Notre Dame men's lacrosse team's flurry of fall activity will continue this weekend in Chicago.
 The Fighting Irish will take part in the Playing for Peace Catholic Lacrosse Showcase on Saturday.
 On tap for the team will be two scrimmages, a youth clinic and community service.

 Notre Dame will face Bellarmine (10 a.m.
 CT) and Detroit (11:30 a.m.) in exhibition games at Hales Franciscan High School, which is located at 4930 South Cottage Grove Ave. in Chicago.
 Detroit squares off against Bellarmine at 8:30 a.m.
 All three contests are free and open to the public.
 Fans that are in town for that night's Notre Dame-Miami football game (6:30 p.m.
 CT) are encouraged to come support the Fighting Irish lacrosse team.